neronasee/file_comparer/README.md

-## Application that compares the content of two files
+## Application that compares the content of two files (it doesn't consider replacements)

 Main function accepts paths of two files and returns their differences